Introduction#

 • shap - Shapley values for explainable machine learning and feature ranking

-These packages can all be installed with:
+These packages are well maintained and can all be installed with:

 pip install [package_name]

-from a terminal window.
-I like to launch the terminal window from Anaconda Navigator from the ‘Environments’ tab and left click the green arrow and select ‘Open Terminal’.
+• I like to launch the terminal window from Anaconda Navigator from the ‘Environments’ tab and left click the green arrow and select ‘Open Terminal’.
 This will ensure that the package is installed in the correct location.
 After teaching 100s of students and seeing many issues, this is my suggestion for the safest way to install Python packages.

 Suggestions for Using this e-book#